balamt/markdown_blogger/README.md

-# WeCanCode.Live
+# Markdown Blogger

 ## Description

-WeCanCode.Live is a responsive web application built with HTML, Bootstrap, and JavaScript.
+Markdown Blogger is a responsive web application built with HTML, Bootstrap, and JavaScript.
 The platform hosts microblogs organized in individual subfolders, each containing markdown files and related images.
 The application features a black and red theme and is designed with mobile-first principles.

 ## Features